-Technically called comedones, there are several types.
+Technically called comedones, there are several types of blackeads.
 Open comedones are what most people call "blackheads."
-Closed comedones appear as small bumps just under the skin.
+Closed comedones appear as small bumps or pebbles just under the skin.
 Blackheads occur frequently in people with oily skin areas.
 They begin as a build-up of dead epidermal cells on the walls of the follicle.
 This phenomenon is known as retention hyperkeratosis, a hereditary condition in which the cells do not shed normally, thus forming a "build-up" lining the follicle.
 This build-up is coated with sebum that solidifies, forming a clump-like mass in the bottom of the follicle, known as a microcomedo.
 From this beginning, either an open or closed comedo is formed.

 Avoid clogging products

 Avoid using any facial product or cosmetic that is on our Acnegenic List.
 Pore Clogging and acnegenic products contain oils, certain waxes, fats, fatty acids or esters that can penetrate the follicle and cause clogged pores from the outside.
 Avoid any product that is oily or heavy.
 Many of these are acnegenic and pore clogging.
 These fatty materials can be present in almost any product, but are most often found in moisturizers, creams, makeup foundations and powders.
 Acnegenic fatty materials are used in products as emollients and spreading agents and to add softness to products.

 An acne safe product does not contain these fatty emollients and is generally very light in texture and thickness.
 Review our Acnegenic Ingredient List Here>>